SBAR: History

 SBAR was first developed by the military, specifically for nuclear submarines.
 It was then used in the aviation industry, which adopted a similar model before it was put into use in health care.
 It was introduced to rapid response teams (RRT) at Kaiser Permanente in Colorado in 2002, to investigate patient safety.
 The main purpose was to alleviate communication problems traced from the differences in communication styles between healthcare professionals.
 SBAR was later adopted by many other health care organizations.
 It is among the most popular handover mnemonic systems in use.

 It is now widely recommended in healthcare communication.
-For instance, the Royal College of Physicians of London, UK, recommends the use of SBAR during the handover of care between medical teams when treating patients who are seriously ill or at risk of deteriorating.
+For instance, the Royal College of Physicians of London, United Kingdom, recommends the use of SBAR during the handover of care between medical teams when treating patients who are seriously ill or at risk of deteriorating.
 SBAR is an included tool in the Interventions to Reduce Acute Care Transfers (INTERACT II) project, a US measure to reduce rehospitalization among residents of long-term care (LTC) facilities.

 Elements

 Pre-SBAR

 A few things are necessary for a health care professional to know before beginning an SBAR conversation.
 A thorough assessment of the patient should be done.
 The patient’s chart should be on hand with a list of current medications, allergies, IV fluids, and labs.
-Vital signs should be completed before making the call, and the patients code status should be known and reported.
+Vital signs should be completed before making the call, and the patient's code status should be known and reported.